minio/docs/source/installation/decommission-pool.rst

 The pool remains in the decommissioning state *regardless* of the interruption.
 A pool can *never* return to active status after decommissioning begins.

-Decommissioning Requires Downtime
+Decommissioning is Non-Disruptive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Removing a decommissioned server pool requires restarting *all* MinIO
 nodes in the deployment at around the same time.

-This results in a
-brief period of downtime.
-S3 SDKs typically include retry logic, such that
+.. include:: /includes/common-installation.rst
-application impact should be minimal.
-You can plan for a maintenance period
+   :start-after: start-nondisruptive-upgrade-desc
-during which you perform this procedure to provide additional buffer.
+   :end-before: end-nondisruptive-upgrade-desc

 .. _minio-decommissioning-server-pool: